-For this purpose, 'sharing nudes/semi-nudes' means the sending or posting of nude or seminude images, videos, or live streams by children under the age of 18 online.
+For this purpose, 'sharing nudes/semi-nudes' means the sending or posting of nude or semi-nude images, videos, or live streams by children under the age of 18 online.
 This could be via social media (for example Snapchat), gaming platforms, chat apps (for example WhatsApp and iMessage) or forums.
 It could also involve sharing between devices via offline services (for example Apple's AirDrop).
 The sharing of nudes and semi-nudes may happen publicly online, in 1:1 messaging or via group chats and/or via closed social media accounts.
 The images, videos or live streams may include more than one child.

-Any direct disclosure by a child will be taken seriously.
+Staff will take seriously any direct disclosure by a child.
 The member of staff aims to minimise the child's discomfort and will only ask appropriate questions sensitively, in order to minimise further distress or trauma.

-If staff are notified or become aware of an incident of nudes or semi-nudes being shared by a pupil or of a pupil, they should refer the incident to the DSL as soon as possible.
+If staff are notified or become aware of an incident of nudes or semi-nudes being shared by a pupil or of a pupil, they should refer the incident to the DSL without delay.